yona-projects/yona/docs/userManual/member/member-manage-project-memeber.md

 You can manage project members if you are a project manager.
 You can delete and change authorizations of members.

-There are two kinds of authroization, member and manager.
+There are two kinds of authorization, member and manager.
 Please refer `docs/ko/technical/access-control.md`.

-Changing member authroization
+Changing member authorization
 ------------------------------

 1. Go to a project.